passportpowell/Project5/README.md

 - Code and dashboard design: The initial code and design of the dashboard were adapted from the walkthrough project "Malaria Detector" of the Code Institute course, with changes.

-- Code Institute resources: The Code Institute recommended template served as the starting point for the project.
+- Code Institute resources:
+    - The Code Institute recommended template served as the starting point for the project.
 The template can be found at https://github.com/Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves.
 The Code Institute project handbook provided additional information and guidance.
+    - Code institue Slack Group.

 - Mentor: Rohit Sharma.